Here are some answers to our most common questions. Feel free to ask more questions in the comments and we will add the answers here.

 In most cases, NO WAY!
-Platter extractions are one of the most severe types of recovery we carry out.
+Platter extractions are one of the most severe types of recovery that exists.
 When drives are manufactured the platters are clamped onto the spindle motor.
-If you undo this alignment, there is virtually no chance of getting that alignment back and therefore no chance of recovery.
-Also, if the problem was with the data stored on the disks then removing them, is not going to help in any way.
+If you undo this alignment without specialist tools, there is virtually no chance of getting that alignment back and therefore no chance of recovery.
+We have developed our own specialist tools to carry out this delicate task.
+Also, if the problem was with the data (firmware) stored on the disks then removing them is not going to help in any way.

-Unless we find a fault with the PCB, then it would be pointless to replace it.
+Most of the work of data recovery is fault finding so unless we find a fault with the PCB, it would be pointless to replace it.
 Most modern hard drives have unique PCBs, which are not even compatible with drives of the same model number.
-We often have to reprogram the replacement PCBs to work with a drive.
+We often have to reprogram the replacement PCBs to work with a particular drive.

-No. When dealing with a failed or failing hard drive, the last thing you want to do is try to repair it.
-Our number one aim is to get as much data recovered as possible.
+No. When dealing with a failed or failing hard drive, we only repair it enough to start accessing the data.
+Our number one aim is to get as much data recovered as possible, so we use specialist tools that stress the drive as little as possible.
 In most cases, we read every sector and save it onto another hard drive.
+If you attempted to repair a drive and then attached it straight to a PC to copy the files off, the hard drive would probably fail pretty fast and may get damaged beyond repair.
 Sometimes with data recovery, you only get one shot, so you have to make the most of it.